SKindij/Epam-Lab-2022-React-Node/Node/HW-1.md

 * Server returns file content on getFile request, use `filename` url parameter to determine what file you want to retrieve.
 * In case there are no file with provided name found, return 400 status.

+Optional criteria:
+* Server handles errors and validates input params for all requests.
+* You can add password protection for files -
+  + with additional(optional) parameter `password` in createFile request,
+  + and additional(optional) parameter `password` in getFile request in url query params.
+* Consider server should handle invalid and empty password for protected files.
+* Ability to modify files content (additional endpoint);
+* Ability to delete files (additional endpoint);